Non-Human Identities Unveiling Hidden Risks and Robust Strategies

 Alright, let's get into what makes human and non-human identities different, cause it's not as straightforward as you might think!

 So, managing these non-human things is a whole different ball game.
-Up next, we'll look at the lifecycle and privilege management challenges.
+Up next, we'll look at the lifecycle and privilege management challenges these identities present.

 Security Risks and Challenges Unique to NHIs